tomas-fryza/avr-course/lab3-interrupts/README.md

    }
    ```

-3. (Optional:) Determine the appropriate settings for Timer0 to create a 1-millisecond time base.
+3. (Optional:) Use CTC (Clear Timer on Compare Match) mode of Timer0 and create a 1-millisecond time base with `TIMER0_COMPA_vect` interrupt vector.
+Toggle output pin using this interrupt and verify 1-millisecond duration by a logic analyzer.

 <a name="challenges"></a>